-Think about all the vagaries of running a high-technology venture – as executive leaders you need to be setting the vision, formulating strategies for success and operationally attracting and retaining top-level talent, leading and managing teams, sourcing and deploying scarce resources and negotiating ongoing funding rounds, all while building a →
+Think about all the vagaries of running a high-technology venture – as executive leaders you need to be setting the →

-Thanks to the team at Internet Deal Book for putting together this fantastic report which details the more than 400 →
+Thanks to the team at Internet Deal Book for putting together this fantastic report which details the more than 400 Technology Investments and Acquisitions Globally for each Sector for 2014.
+The report is organised by Sector, has the investors, company and has a link to a background story for each deal →

 Photo Credit – Steve Jurvetson Ed: The backstory to this photo is at the bottom of the page.
-Congratulations, so you’ve found an investor →
+Congratulations, so you’ve found an investor interested in investing in your company?
+What next!
+Paul Miller, corporate partner from Deutsch Miller a boutique law firm with experience in London and Sydney working with investors, venture capital →

 I sense the nuclear winter of startup funding in Australia is finally thawing.
 In the last few months we have had a number of funds and investors actively launching pitching events and promotions and are actively chasing deals and trying to generate deal flow.
 Even back in the dot com boom I →